joseph-flinn/site/data/posts/0005-scalable-dev-cd-deployment.md

 ## A Note on Pull Deployments

-While push deployments are really common, kubernetes in addtion to GitOps has helped start a deployment methodology of pull deployments.
+While push deployments are really common, Kubernetes in addition to GitOps has helped start a deployment methodology of pull deployments.
 The idea of pull deployments is to have an agent running inside the deployment target platform watching where the build artifacts are pushed, when it detects an update, it pulls it in and switches to the new artifact.
 Pull deployments promote declarative configuration as well as increased security.
 Deployments to a Production